Joint Tenants With Right Of Survivorship (JTWROS): What Are They And How Do They Work?

 How you and co-owners take title of a property that you buy together will have significant implications for what happens to the real estate after a co-owner dies.
 It also matters when it comes to paying the mortgage on a property.
 That’s why it’s so important to understand how JTWROS differs from other forms of shared tenancy.
 It’s always wise for buyers to speak with an attorney before deciding on how to take title of a home they are buying.

-If you are ready to buy a home, whether on your own, with a spouse or with a family member or business partner, start a mortgage application with us today.
+If you are ready to buy a home, whether on your own, with a spouse or with a family member or business partner, with us today.

 Get matched with a lender that will work for your financial situation.